-120 2.1 Pan-Arctic region
+2.1 Pan-Arctic region

-The spatial domain we considered in this study (Figure S1) corresponds to the extent of the Northern Circumpolar Soil Carbon Database version 2 (NCSCDv2) dataset (Hugelius et al., 2013a; Hugelius et al., 2013b), bounded by latitudes 42°N - 80°N and longitudes 180°W - 180°E, and at a spatial resolution of 1° x 1°.
-This area of study totals 18.0 million km2 of land area.
+The spatial domain we considered in this study (Fig. S1 in the Supplement) corresponds to the extent of the Northern Circumpolar Soil Carbon Database version 2 (NCSCDv2) dataset (Hugelius et al., 2013a, b), bounded by 42-80° N and $180^{\circ}$ W-180° E and at a spatial resolution of $1^{\circ} \times 1^{\circ}$ .
+This area of study totals $18\,000\,000\,\mathrm{km}^2$ of land area.
 We used the GlobCover vegetation map product developed by the European Space Agency (Bontemps et al., 2011) to separate regions dominated by non-forested (tundra) and forested (taiga) land cover types.
-A complete description of the classes included in each domain can be found in Figure S1 and caption.
+A complete description of the classes included in each domain can be found in Fig. S1 and caption.
 The differentiation between tundra and taiga grid cells is in agreement with the tree line delimitated by Brown et al. (1997) together with the tundra domain defined from the Regional Carbon Cycle Assessment and Processes Activity reported by McGuire et al. (2012).
-The extensive grasslands without presence of trees in some areas such as the in South Russia, Mongolia and Kazakhstan were neglected to focus on higher latitudes.
-This classification of tundra and taiga totals 8.1 and 9.9 million km2 of land area, respectively.
+The extensive grasslands without presence of trees in some areas such as in south Russia, Mongolia, and Kazakhstan were neglected to focus on higher latitudes.
+This classification of tundra and taiga totals 8 100 000 and 9 900 000 km of land area, respectively.